Cygraph/ScrollFX/README.md

 ```

 **Scroll element** is by default "body" or "html".
-But you can choose any other element.
+Most browsers accept "body" as scroll port.
+Firefox only accepts "html".
+ScrollFX takes care of that.
+You can choose any other element as scroll port.
 ```
 $( "#scrollEl" ).scrollfx( ".targetEl" );